When Will Barstool Sportsbook Come to My State?

 Brett Carlsen/Getty Images.
 Pictured: Barstool flag.

-Barstool Sportsbook is one of the freshest and most popular betting locations for avid sports fans in America.
-As sports betting continues to be legalized in more states, more companies are expanding their footprint to gain access to a larger sports betting crowd.
+Barstool Sportsbook has one of the biggest state footprints of any sportsbook.
+As sports betting continues to be legalized in more states, more companies are expanding to gain access to a larger sports betting crowd.

 States With Legal Sports Betting but No Barstool Sportsbook